defencedigital/moduk-service-manual/src/content/publishing-content-online.md

   'type': 'tick',
   'items': [
     {
-      'item': 'Only publish OFFICIAL information online'
+      'item': 'Publish only OFFICIAL information online'
     },
     {
       'item': 'Check there are no sensitive details, even in OFFICIAL information' },
     {
-      'item': 'If you are unsure, ask someone in security or a senior stakeholder' }
+      'item': 'Ask someone in security or a senior stakeholder, if you are unsure' }
   ]
 }) }}